 This type of updating is a method of updating a previously issued dataset by replacing it wholesale with a new dataset.
 This method makes most sense when the replacement data alters all or a sufficiently large portion of the previous dataset.
-For example, when a forecasted data of a certain natural phenomenon is replaced with updated forecast data and the update data invalidates by being more current.
+For example, when forecasted data of a certain natural phenomenon is replaced with updated forecast data and the update data invalidates by being more current.
 All encodings in S-100 support this method of updating.